Every day our networks and devices are exposed to risks and cybersecurity perpetrated by cybercriminals.

 In this regard, attack vectors in cybersecurity exploit vulnerabilities in users – primarily through the use of social engineering from any device that contains data access to all your accounts.

-As hackers do not rest in their search of new attack vectors in cybersecurity; it’s necessary to constantly review and update our lines of defense to prevent their intrusion in our digital environments.
+It’s necessary to constantly review and update our lines of defense to prevent their intrusion into our digital environments.

 Their methodology goes like this: